Highwood Hill, Barnet

 The classy northern corner of Mill Hill, with a wealth of historic buildings, formerly known simply as Highwood

 Highwood was first identified separately from its parent manor of Hendon in the 14th century and became a fashionable country retreat during the 17th and 18th centuries.

-The diarist and traveller Celia Fiennes lived at Highwood Ash from 1713 to 1737.
-Highwood House was bought in 1825 by Sir Stamford Raffles, the founder of Singapore and the London Zoological Society.
+From 1713 to 1737 the diarist and traveller Celia Fiennes lived at Highwood Ash, which is shown in the photo above.* Highwood House was bought in 1825 by Sir Stamford Raffles, the founder of Singapore and the London Zoological Society.
 He lived here for only a year before he died but Lady Raffles stayed on until her own death in 1858.

 An older house on the estate had been the residence of Rachel, Lady Russell, whose husband was executed for conspiring to murder Charles II.
 The adjacent Hendon Park estate was the 140-acre property of William Wilberforce, the anti-slavery campaigner.

 To the south, Holcombe House was built for a City glove merchant in 1778.
 Herbert (later Cardinal) Vaughan bought the villa in 1866 and started a Catholic missionary college here.
 The school soon outgrew the premises so Vaughan built St Joseph’s College, which lies to the south-west.
 Holcombe House then became home to a sisterhood of Franciscan nuns, who also soon moved to larger, purpose-built premises: the neighbouring St Mary’s Abbey.